 Insurance Claims: AI Cuts Resolution Time 80%

 Reduce insurance claims resolution from 15 to 3 days with AI document validation.
-Automated verification, fraud detection, and compliance checks for P&C carriers.

 Summarize this article with

 Average claims resolution time across the property and casualty industry: 15 business days.
 Every additional day of waiting drops policyholder NPS by 2 points, and every 5-point NPS decline correlates with a 1.3% increase in non-renewal rates.
-The bottleneck is not adjuster judgment -- it is document collection, verification, and cross-referencing.
+The bottleneck is not adjuster judgement -- it is document collection, verification, and cross-referencing.
 AI-powered document validation compresses the document portion of claims processing from 12 days to under 2, cutting total resolution time to 3 business days.
 Here is how it works, what it catches, and what it delivers to the bottom line.

 The Claims Processing Challenge